aws-samples/eks-workshop/content/logging/configurecwl.md

 date: 2018-08-07T08:30:11-07:00
 weight: 40
 ---
+{{% notice warning %}}
+All AWS console URLs default to us-west-2.
+On the console, select the region that is configured as default for CLI in prerequisites module.
+{{% /notice %}}

 ### Configure CloudWatch Logs Subscription

 CloudWatch Logs can be delivered to other services such as Amazon Elasticsearch for custom processing.
 This can be achieved by subscribing to a real-time feed of log events.
 A subscription filter defines the filter pattern to use for filtering which log events gets delivered to Elasticsearch, as well as information about where to send matching log events to.